Guardrailed Uplift Targeting: A Causal Optimization Playbook for Marketing Strategy: Related Work

 \section{Related Work}

 Our framework for guardrailed uplift targeting intersects with several streams of research in machine learning, data systems, and optimization.
+Foundational work in uplift modeling established core methodologies for treatment effect estimation, including comprehensive surveys of the field \cite{gutierrez2017} and the development of specialized decision tree algorithms for single and multiple treatment scenarios \cite{rzepakowski2012}.
 While traditional uplift modeling has focused primarily on treatment effect estimation \cite{devriendt2021}, our approach extends this by integrating business constraints into the optimization process.

 Recent work by \cite{paul2024bias} addresses model fairness through gender stereotype-aware loss regularizers, highlighting the importance of ethical considerations in ML systems—a concern that aligns with our use of business guardrails to prevent negative customer experiences.
 Similarly, \cite{paul2024sentiment} and \cite{paul2024fakenews} explore model robustness through rule-based feature extraction and embedding comparisons, respectively, underscoring the broader need for reliable and interpretable models in production environments.